 - Physical Evidence: The way that service is delivered needs to be communicated and followed through.
 You are creating an intangible experience so communication and documentation are the only physical evidence you have to share with your consumer.
 Make sure you are doing enough of it.

-- Process: Procedure and flow of activities of how services are consumed are an essential element to your strategy in marketing services.
+- Process: Procedure and flow of activities of how services are consumed are an essential element of your strategy in marketing services.
 Everything must run smoothly to keep the trust of your consumer.

 Check your marketing materials and make sure that you address the following in a clear and easy to understand format: